See & Explore the 4 Attractions of Cardiff, Wales

 Cardiff Bay

-This waterfront area is known as Cardiff Bay and is packed full of things to do and places to eat.
+This waterfront area, known as Cardiff Bay, is full of things to do and places to eat.

 Cardiff Bay Waterfront attractions of Cardiff.